 Need more room for rubbish?

 Does your house have more waste than will fit into just a normal wheelie bin?
 It’s easy to order a large bin for a one off collection by calling 0800 061 4321.
 It’s low cost, so split between housemates it may be a great affordable option!

 And finally, got any bulky items?

 Have you got sofas, wardrobes or tables that you need to get rid of?
-You can book a bulky waste collection for £25 for three items.
+You can book a bulky waste collection from £25.

 Still unsure on anything?
 Here are some useful links to organisations and groups for who can provide additional support for students: